 Our installation includes work that we have done collaboratively, under our collective name PA System, and work that we have done collaboratively with our best friends, the youth that we work with in Kinngait (Cape Dorset), as Embassy of Imagination.
 We have work in two sites at the gallery as part of this exhibition: the window to the left of the main entrance on Dundas st. and in the 4th floor gallery.

 Towards Something New and Beautiful + Future Snowmachines in Kinngait, features collaborative works by Christine Adamie, Lachaolasie Akesuk, Moe Kelly, David Pudlat and Nathan Adla.
 Together, we have created sculptures of snowmobiles cast from aluminum from the remains of their old school (http://www.cbc.ca/news/canada/north/cape-dorset-arson-reaction-1.3773094).
 A limited edition of these aluminum-cast sculptures are available for purchase to fund a locally-run Elders and youth land-trip program in Kinngait.
-Our works as PA System are available for purchase and funds will support future Embassy of Imagination projects for the youth of Kinngait.
+Funds from the sales of our works as PA System will support future Embassy of Imagination projects for the youth of Kinngait.

 Kinngait youth artists featured: